Turkish Airlines Flight 634

-Turkish Airlines Flight 634 was a scheduled domestic passenger flight from Turkish Airlines' hub at Istanbul Atatürk Airport to Diyarbakır Airport in southeastern Turkey.
+Turkish Airlines Flight 634 was a scheduled domestic passenger flight from Istanbul Atatürk Airport to Diyarbakır Airport in southeastern Turkey.
 On 8 January 2003 at 20:19 EET (18:19 UTC), the aircraft operating the flight, a British Aerospace Avro RJ100, struck the ground on final approach approximately 900 m short of the runway threshold during inclement weather conditions.
 In the following collision with a slope, a post-crash fire broke out, killing 75 of the 80 occupants, including the entire crew.
+This is the deadliest aviation accident to involve the BAe 146, just surpassing China Northwest Flight 2119 in fatalities and LaMia Flight 2933 being the second deadliest.

 Background

 Aircraft

 The aircraft involved in the accident was a 1993-built British Aerospace Avro RJ100 with manufacturer serial number E3241.
 Owned by Trident Jet (Dublin) Limited, it was equipped with four Lycoming LF507-1F turbofan engines and was delivered to the airline in March 1994.
 At the time of the accident, it had accumulated a total of 20,000 flight hours in a total of 17,000 flight cycles.